What We Do and Don’t Do

 The Student Legal Aid Office provides consultation, advice, referral and other services regarding most but not all matters, including but not limited to: potential or pending legal actions (unless you already have an attorney), referral to the proper state consumer protection agency, review of court papers, other documents and providing court-approved forms.
 We cannot provide advice in certain specialized areas such as taxes, immigration/visas, and intellectual property law.
 Ordinarily, Mr. Rysted will not represent you in court, as this would limit his time in the office and his ability to help other students.
 Moreover, students can often handle the legal matter themselves after they have been fully advised.
 For students needing intensive attorney representation in court or otherwise, Mr. Rysted will help the student understand the legal issues and prepare the student to best select and hire an outside attorney, and some of them provide discounts for students.
 Mr. Rysted does retain the discretion to provide court representation in rare instances, taking into account 1) the special needs of the particular student and 2) how broadly a successful outcome might positively impact the whole student body.

-If you need your signature witnessed by a Notary Public, here’s a list of notaries on campus.
+If you need your signature witnessed by a Notary Public, here are notaries on campus.

 We need to know the reason for your appointment before you come in, so please download the Intake Sheet.
 Print and complete it, then either bring it by when you’re in Corbett or take a picture of it and email to us.
 Everything you tell us is confidential so it’s important to be completely honest and give us as much information as possible.
 Thanks.

 “We educated, privileged lawyers have a professional and moral duty to represent the underrepresented in our society, to ensure that justice exists for all, both legal and economic justice.” – Sonia Sotomayor